Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Rule Utility

 The outer sum in Definition \ref{definition:utilityRuleSet} runs over the different atoms occurring in the heads of the rules in $\Rules$, while the inner sum runs over the different rules with the same head atom.
 Computing rule utility requires enumerating all ground patterns of a rule, its body, and its head in the data.
+Worst case, the complexity of computing the theory utility is $\mathcal{O}(|\Rules|(|E|+D+|\mathcal{P}|))$, where $|E|$ is the number of relations in the dataset, $D$ is the maximum rule length and $|\mathcal{P}|$ is the number of distinct predicates in the dataset (proof in Appendix \ref{app:design_choices}).
 The next section outlines how to find these groundings efficiently.